-The actuary is appointed to fulfill reporting requirements pursuant to the Insurance (Captive Company) Act of B.C.
-With respect to preparation of these consolidated fund financial statements, the actuary is required to carry out a valuation of the Fund's policy liabilities and to provide an opinion regarding their appropriateness at the date of the consolidated fund statement of financial position.
+With respect to preparation of these consolidated fund financial statements, the actuary is required to carry out a valuation of the Fund's policy liabilities and to provide an opinion regarding their appropriateness as at the date of the consolidated fund statement of financial position.
 The factors and techniques used in the valuation are in accordance with accepted actuarial practice, applicable legislation and associated regulations.
-The scope of the valuation encompasses the policy liabilities as well as any other matter specified in any direction that may be made by the regulatory authorities.
-The policy liabilities consist of a provision for unpaid claims and adjustment expenses.
+The scope of the valuation encompasses the policy liabilities, which consist of a provision for unpaid claims and adjustment expenses.
 In performing the valuation of the liabilities for these contingent future events, which are by their very nature inherently variable, the actuary makes assumptions as to future loss ratios, trends, expenses and other contingencies, taking into consideration the circumstances of the Fund and the nature of the indemnity policies.